 or microfinance industry, which aims to assist very poor households.

 In the United States, the microloan idea has yet to gain the popularity it enjoys in emerging markets.
+Frankly the research does not show that microloans have the same transformational impact in America as can be seen in smaller economies.
 However, the Small Business Administration (SBA) does sponsor a microloan program.

 The SBA does not fund potential entrepreneurs directly, but rather through nonprofit organizations that they call intermediaries.
 The maximum loan they may make available to any individual borrower is $50,000, with the average at about $13,000.
 The maximum repayment period is 6 years.
 Interest rates typically are higher than those found at a mainstream financial institution.